GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Table :ref:`wesn <tbl-wesn>` for information); otherwise, pass NULL to obtain the entire grid (or image).
 The ``direction`` indicates input or output and is either GMT_IN (0) or GMT_OUT (1).
-Finally, the function returns a unique resource ID, or GMTAPI_NOTSET (-1) if there was an error.
+Finally, the function returns a unique resource ID, or GMT_NOTSET (-1) if there was an error.

 Object ID encoding
 ~~~~~~~~~~~~~~~~~~